Cubs cut Frazier, put Stroman on IL; Miley hurt again - WHIZ News

-NEW YORK (AP) — Rather than getting set to face his former team this weekend, Clint Frazier is out of a job.
+NEW YORK (AP) — Clint Frazier was ready to face his former team this weekend.
+Instead, he’s out of a job.

 The outfielder was designated for assignment in a surprise decision by the Chicago Cubs, who also placed pitcher Marcus Stroman on the 15-day injured list with right shoulder inflammation as part of a flurry of roster moves Friday.